-Solar Gets Competitive Reported by Cliff Keys, Editor-in-Chief, PSDE nstallations of Photovoltaic (PV) solar systems will soar in 2010, but a dive in the prices of solar components means industry competition will intensify.
+Solar Gets Competitive Reported by Cliff Keys, Editor-in-Chief, PSDNA nstallations of Photovoltaic (PV) solar systems will soar in 2010, but a dive in the prices of solar components means industry competition will intensify.
 The global installed watts for PV systems are predicted to grow by 64% in 2010, reaching 8.3GW which will bring a return to the growth levels seen before the fall of 2008 as the worldwide recession recedes and as new geographies and segments of demand emerge.
 But despite the projected return in demand for this year, the tremendous price erosion that occurred in 2009 continues to squeeze profits.
 On average, crystalline module prices last year fell by 37.8%, solar wafer prices plunged by 50% and polysilicon prices crashed by 80%, according to iSuppli Corp.
 This erosion in pricing is bound to change the face of the solar industry.
 The freefall of PV prices represents a permanent ratcheting down of price structures that will transform the industry into a more competitive marketplace.
-Suppliers will need to continue accelerating cost reductions in order to keep up with the price declines and to repair compressed profit margins.
+Suppliers will need to continue accelerating cost reductions in order to keep up with the price declines and to repair compressed profit margins. year.

 When the cost-down programs eventually catch up with the rate of price declines, an overall improvement in the profit picture can be expected.

-After suffering losses during much of 2009, PV profits will continue to improve in 2010, following a move into the positive during last year's fourth quarter. iSuppli also is projecting that prices on average will pop back by more than 10% in the final guarter of 2010, despite declines for the entire year.
-The growth of PV installations in 2010 will be led by a newly energized German market, which recovered from sluggish performance in the first half of 2009 to achieve gradual growth in the second half-a trend expected to continue for the first six months of this year.
-The German market could stall again by summertime, if the feed-in-tariff (FIT) designed to encourage the adoption of PV systems is trimmed by the government.
+After suffering losses during much of 2009.
+PV profits will continue to improve in 2010, following a move into the positive during last year's fourth guarter. iSuppli also is projecting that prices on average will pop back by more than 10% in the final guarter of 2010, despite declines for the entire vear.
+The growth of PV installations in

+2010 will be led by a newly energized German market, which recovered from sluggish performance in the first half of 2009 to achieve gradual growth in the second half-a trend expected to continue for the first six months of this The German market could stall again by summertime, if the feed-in-tariff (FIT) designed to encourage the adoption of PV systems is trimmed by the government.
 The position in the overall PV market held by Germany which accounted for 50% of total worldwide PV installations in 2009 is of such importance that the collective PV demand accruing from other countries will not be sufficient to compensate for a German FIT reduction of 15% if that were imposed in mid-2010.
 Several new growth markets will come into play in 2010, the most significant of which are the United States, Italy and latecomer China.
 Together, these three markets will account for 50% of the growth projected to occur in 2010.
-More players will enter this year, led by South Korea's Samsung and LG Electronics, already the world's largest LCD panel makers possessing vast experience at moving into new areas of operation, as well as Taiwan's TSMC foundry and U.S. engineering giant Bechtel. www.powersystemsdesign.com/ greenpage.htm could work for you, complete with price information.
-A few more clicks gives you a detailed analysis of core and winding losses.
+More players will enter this year, led by South Korea's Samsung and LG Electronics, already the world's largest LCD panel makers possessing vast experience at moving into new areas of operation, as well as Taiwan' s TSMC foundry and U.S. engineering giant Bechtel. www.powersystemsdesign.com/ greenpage.htm drivers in portable equipment.